-I’m staying at River House Hostel and planning to ascend Gareth Hill, Cardiff ‘s Highest Mountain.
+I’m staying at a Cardiff hostel and planning to ascend Gareth Hill, Cardiff ‘s Highest Mountain.
 Gareth Hill overlooks the semi rural village of Taff’s Well, the Gateway to the Valleys.

-I’m staying at RIVER HOUSE HOSTEL and today I’m planning to ascend, Garth Hill which overlooks the semi rural village of Taff’s Well.
+I’m staying at a hostel in Cardiff and today I’m planning to ascend, Garth Hill which overlooks the semi rural village of Taff’s Well.
 Taff’s Well is known locally as “Gateway to The Valleys” and Garth Hill is Cardiff ’s highest mountain.

 As I alight exiting Taff’s Well station there is Garth Hill, unmissable and pleasantly imposing on the skyline, unmissable.
 I decide to walk along the High Street to pick up light supplies for the hours ahead.
 Although it’s mid-February blue skies and dry(ish) footpaths are my welcome companions.
 What a difference to yesterday’s brutal weather for my Barry Island walk.
 The route is simple to follow.
 Up through a section known as the “zig zags” over the River Taff, then a steep tarmac section which takes around 15/20 minutes to complete.
 I’ve reached the top quicker than planned or anticipated.
 In total it’s been no more than a 30 minute climb.

 Once on top of Gareth Hill there are spectacular views back across Cardiff Bay and across the Bristol Channel to Weston-Super-Mare.
 There are the options of circular walks, allowing for stops and starts to admire the views.
 Other paths are dead ends routes offering some quite time for those folks wishing to enjoy the peace, tranquility of the scenery.